Menthalion/FateProvidence/README.md

 ## Rationale
 Fate & Providence (F&P) is a universal skill variant designed to fall between Fate Condensed skills and Fate Accelerated approaches.
-It is intended to respect Fate philosophy, be setting agnostic and symmetrical.
+It is intended to respect Fate philosophy, be setting agnostic, flexible and symmetrical.
 This manual will only cover the differences between F&P and Fate Condensed.